cdevents/community/rfc/cdevents-translator.md

 - This structure can be extended by adding more translator libraries/Packages in the future.
 - The problem with this approach anyone who is wanting some custom set of translator would need to write their own main class.

-### Approach 2 : Creating a Go's plugin system to implement different Translators
+### Approach 2 : Using Go plugins to implement different Translators
 Plugins are Go interface implementations that can be compiled and loaded during the runtime of a Go program using Go's [plugin](https://pkg.go.dev/plugin) package

 #### Create a shared interface cdevents-translator